The Belonging Series

 The consequence of this is truly life changing on the individual level and revolutionary on us as a whole.
 When you practice this kind of listening and empathy, the sort of love and compassion that the sages throughout history have been trying to get us all to awaken to becomes our lived experience.
 This is what the Greek concept of agape, the highest form of love, is all about.

 We are living in a time when most of us feel and experience trauma on a daily basis.
 For many of us trauma has always been par for the course.
-The Belonging series casts light on the history of these traumas and the origins of the divisions that are constantly being exploited by mainstream media.
+This film trilogy casts light on the history of these traumas and the origins of the divisions that are constantly being exploited by mainstream media.

 Whatever side you fall on in the ever-widening chasm of politics, the pain, inequity, and injustices that have come into the light can no longer be ignored.
 We need to be engaging in real conversations about what it means to be an "American" now, how we want to define ourselves, and how we want to be seen on the world stage.
 We need to open our hearts to one another and expand our idea about what it means to be a neighbor and a human being at this time in history.